Exam (2009 film)

-Exam is a 2009 British psychological thriller film written by Simon Garrity and Stuart Hazeldine, directed by Hazeldine, and starring Colin Salmon, Chris Carey, Jimi Mistry, Luke Mably, Gemma Chan, Chukwudi Iwuji, John Lloyd Fillingham, Pollyanna McIntosh, Adar Beck and Nathalie Cox.
+Exam is a 2009 British psychological thriller film produced, written and directed by Stuart Hazeldine and starring Colin Salmon, Chris Carey, Jimi Mistry, Luke Mably, Gemma Chan, Chukwudi Iwuji, John Lloyd Fillingham, Pollyanna McIntosh, Adar Beck and Nathalie Cox.

+In the film, eight candidates for a highly desirable corporate job are locked together in an exam room and given a final test with one seemingly simple question.
+However, confusion soon ensues and tensions unravel.

 Plot

-Eight candidates dress for an employment assessment exam at the company DATAPREV.
+Eight candidates dress for an employment assessment exam at the company Biorg.
 The group enters a room and sits at individual desks.
 Each desk has a paper printed with the word "candidate" and a number from one to eight.
 The Invigilator explains that they have 80 minutes to answer one question, but there are three rules: the candidates must not spoil their paper, leave the room, or talk to him or the armed guard at the door.
 If they do, they will be disqualified.
 The Invigilator asks them if they have any questions, then leaves.

 As the exam starts, it turns out that the papers are otherwise blank.
-Within minutes, an Asian candidate is disqualified for spoiling her paper by writing on it.
+Within minutes, Candidate 2 is disqualified for spoiling her paper by writing on it.
 The seven remaining candidates realize it is permissible to talk to each other and collaborate.
 One candidate, "White", assigns nicknames to each candidate based on hair color and skin color: Black, Blonde, Brown, Brunette, Dark, and Deaf (for one candidate who does not speak or respond to the group).

 In the hour that follows, the candidates use lights, bodily fluids, and fire sprinklers in attempts to reveal hidden text on their papers, to no avail.
 They speculate on the exam's purpose and the nature of the company.
 Dark claims that the CEO is highly secretive and has not been seen since the initial public offering.
 It is gradually revealed that the company is responsible for a miracle drug designed to treat a condition afflicting a large part of the population due to a viral pandemic.
 In the chaos, White takes control of the group and engineers the disqualifications of Brunette and Deaf for spoiled papers.

 White also begins taunting the others, saying he has figured out the question but will not tell them.
 In response, Black knocks White unconscious and ties him to a chair.
 As White passes out, he pleads for his medication, implying he has the virus.
 Brown turns his attention to Dark, who demonstrates knowledge of the company's internal workings, and tortures her into revealing that she works for the company.
 It is revealed that Black is a carrier of the disease.
-White goes into convulsions, proving he has the disease.
-Dark pleads to the Invigilator for help and is disqualified.
+White goes into convulsions; Dark pleads to the Invigilator for help and is disqualified.